 There are a few steps you should take:

 - Find the Department of State site and print the document.
-Then get a memo from the John G. Townsend Bldg., 401 Federal St., Dover, DE 19901.
-Afterwards, you must make a phone call to (302) 739-3073 to get a memo sent via mail
+Then get a memo from John G. Townsend Bldg., 401 Federal St., Dover, DE 19901.
+Afterward, you must make a phone call to (302) 739-3073 to get a memo sent via mail

 - Present the documenting update to the Delaware Department of State.
 Fax the recording update to (302) 739-3812 or mail it to the Delaware Department of State.
 Document the update in person at the Delaware Department of State office.
 Starting in 2011, it will cost $50, in addition to $2 for each certified page.